sammck/tp-hub/README.md

 On a web browser in the private LAN, navigate to `http://${HUB_LAN_IP}:9000`, `http://${HUB_HOSTNAME}:9000`,  or `http://${HUB_HOSTNAME}.local:9000` as described above.

 If prompted, log into Portainer with username 'admin' and the Portainer password you configured during setup.
+It is recommended that you immediately change the temporary password assigned via `init-config`.`

 ## Navigate to the Portainer "stacks" page